ericblade/synergv-lib/README.md

 in future updates, as this API is finalizing.

-APIs that are known to not work at this time: checkContacts, checkMessages, contactQuickAdd, donate, editDefaultForwarding, forward, generalSettings, getContacts, searchMessages, settings, vmDownload
+APIs that are known to not work at this time: contactQuickAdd, donate, editDefaultForwarding, forward, generalSettings, searchMessages, settings, vmDownload

+APIs that work in browser but not in node: checkContacts, checkMessages, getContacts